Student Involvement in Sustainability

 A student peruses the boxes of donated items offering clothing, books, and school supplies.

 Former SRJC President Robert Agrella signed the Talloires Declaration on April 20, 2011, as a result of a collaboration between administration, faculty, and staff.
 This act laid the foundation for the school to begin operating with regard to the tenets of sustainability.
-In Fall 2018, current SRJC President Dr. Frank Chong, signed the President's Climate Commitment, setting the tone for a continued infusion of sustainability principles and practices throughout the planning and operations of the district, and facilitating the development of a Climate Action Plan (CAP).
+In Fall 2018, President Emeritus Dr. Frank Chong, signed the President's Climate Commitment, setting the tone for a continued infusion of sustainability principles and practices throughout the planning and operations of the district, and facilitating the development of a Climate Action Plan (CAP).

 By replacing one meat or dairy-based meal per day with one plant-based meal, we can minimize our personal water and carbon footprint from our diet by roughly 25%.
 A fully plant-based diet moves that number to 60%.